MengJingsong/cloudlab-hadoop/README.md

+git clone --branch ssh

-Designed to distribut SSH to each CloudLab node
+designed to distribut SSH to each CloudLab node

 put all CloudLab hostname to a file (remote)